 Exchange Application Procedure

 A completed application will include the items below.
-Note which items can be sent by the student and which items should be sent by the exchange coordinator.
-All items can be sent via email to firstname.lastname@example.org.
+Note which items can be uploaded by the student and which items should be sent by the exchange coordinator.
+Items sent by coordinator can be sent via email to email@example.com.

 - Official transcript from each college or university attended.